Innovate everywhere with intelligent business applications

 When we think of Microsoft Business Applications, there is a diverse array of software applications that integrate with each other in perfect harmony.
 This enables solution architects to organize a perfect solution using the Microsoft platform.
 As consultants, power users, and decision-makers we should be aware of these technologies and how they can be used to increase productivity in their projects or organizations.

-This blog is divided into two parts is dedicated to sharing knowledge of D365 Finance and Operations Business events’ introduction till implementation.
+This blog is divided into two parts dedicated to sharing knowledge of D365 Finance and Operations Business events’ introduction to implementation.

 In this part, we are discussing business event introduction, categories, and their uses.

 Business events provide a mechanism that lets external systems receive notifications from Finance and Operations applications.
 In this way, the systems can perform business actions in response to the business events.

 Business events occur when a business process is executed.
 During a business process, users who participate in it perform business actions to complete the tasks that make up the business process.